konpapp/curly-spoon/CS50/README.md

   Providing the readability grade of a text according to Coleman-Liau index.

 - **runoff_election.c**\
-  Program that runs a runoff election.
-Each voter submits their candidate choices in a ranked order, and there is one winner candidate with the most votes and highest rank.
+  Program that runs an election by the runoff voting method (two-round system).

 - **substitution.c**\
   Encrypt plaintext to ciphertext by substituting alphabetical characters according to command-line argument key.

 - **tideman_election.c**\
-  Program that runs an election using the Tideman method (Ranked Pairs).
+  Program that runs an election by the Tideman method (ranked rairs).